MicrosoftDocs/sql-docs/docs/relational-databases/indexes/columnstore-indexes-query-performance.md

   Recommendations for achieving the very fast query performance that columnstore indexes are designed to provide.

  Columnstore indexes can achieve up to 100x better performance on analytics and data warehousing workloads and up to 10x better data compression than traditional rowstore indexes.
-These recommendations will help your queries achieve the very fast query performance that columnstore indexes are designed to provide.
+These recommendations help your queries achieve the very fast query performance that columnstore indexes are designed to provide.
 Further explanations about columnstore performance are at the end.

 ## Recommendations for improving query performance
- Here are some recommendations for achieving the high performance columnstore indexes are designed to provide.
+ Here are some recommendations for achieving the high-performance columnstore indexes are designed to provide.

 ### 1. Organize data to eliminate more rowgroups from a full table scan

 -   **Leverage insert order.** In common case in traditional data warehouse, the data is indeed inserted in time order and analytics is done in time dimension.
 For example,  analyzing sales by quarter.
 For this kind of  workload, the rowgroup elimination happens automatically.
 In [!INCLUDE[ssSQL15](../../includes/sssql15-md.md)], you can find out number rowgroups skipped as part of query processing.

--   **Leverage the rowstore clustered index.** If the common query predicate is on a column (e.g. C1) that is unrelated to insert order of the row, you can create a rowstore clustered index on columns C1 and then create clustered columstore index  by dropping the rowstore clustered index. if you create the clustered columnstore index explicitly using DOP (degree of parallelism) = 1, the resultant clustered columnstore index will be perfectly ordered on column C1.
-If you specify DOP=8, then  you will see overlap of values across 8 rowgroups.
+-   **Leverage the rowstore clustered index.** If the common query predicate is on a column (e.g. C1) that is unrelated to insert order of the row, you can create a rowstore clustered index on columns C1 and then create clustered columnstore index by dropping the rowstore clustered index. if you create the clustered columnstore index explicitly using `MAXDOP = 1`, the resulting clustered columnstore index is perfectly ordered on column C1.
+If you specify `MAXDOP = 8`, then you will see overlap of values across 8 rowgroups.
 A common case of this strategy when you initially create columnstore index with large set of data.
 Note, for nonclustered columnstore index (NCCI), if the base rowstore table has a clustered index, the rows are already ordered.
 In this case, the resultant nonclustered columnstore index will automatically be ordered.
 One important point to note is that columnstore index does not inherently maintain the order of rows.
 As new rows are inserted or older rows are updated, you may need to repeat the process as the analytics query performance may deteriorate

 -   **Leverage table partitioning.** You can partition the columnstore index and then use partition elimination to reduce number of rowgroups to scan.
 For example, a fact table stores purchases made by customers and a common query pattern is to find quarterly purchases done by a specific customer, you can combine the insert order with partitioning on customer column.
 Each  partition will contain rows in time order for specific customer.